judaicalink/judaicalink-site/content/datasets/beacon-persons.md

 The Beacon file generated from JudaicaLink persons.
 <!--more-->

-This file is generated for persons who have a GND-ID and is upated when new datasets are added to JudaicaLink.
+This file is generated for persons who have a GND-ID and is updated when new datasets are added to JudaicaLink.